PatrickJens/ClamorChat/README.md

 # ClamorChat
 Web based chat application deployed on the Heroku cloud.

+In the  DemoPresentation power point, start at page 6 for some explanation.

+Some classes like Cookie.js are not user.
+Some classes like PostJSON is only used once.
+This was a learning process.

 ------------------------------------------------------------------------------------------------
 The main entry point is clamor-server.js; clamor-server.js must be running either locally or in cloud for the application to work